kairos-io/kairos-docs/content/en/docs/Examples/single-node.md

 ## Installation

-Use the [provider-kairos](https://github.com/kairos-io/provider-kairos) artifacts which contains `k3s`.
+Use the standard images which contain `k3s`.

 Follow the [Installation]({{< relref "../installation/" >}}) documentation, and use the following cloud config file with Kairos: